khakhalin/notes/keywords/pagerank.md

 **Random walk interpretation**: if there are random walks on this graph, $r_i$ will encode the probability of the process being at node $i$ over time (or, if we have lots of concurrent walks, it will reflect the expected number of random walkers staying at node $i$ at every moment of time), once the stationary distribution of these probabilities is reached.

 It also means that pagerank = **principal eigenvector** of M = (D⁻¹A)ᵀ.
-And principal eigenvectors can be easily found via **power iteration** (exactly same as in PCA):
+And principal eigenvectors can be easily found via **power iteration** (exactly same as in [[pca]]):

 * Init: $r^{(0)} = \vec{1}/N$
 * Iterate: $r^{(t+1)} = Mr^{(t)}$
 * Stop when $Δr < ε$ (typically in L1 norm)

 But does the solution even exist? **Will R=MR converge** to something reasonable?
-In this naive form, **no**, because there are nodes with no way out, so r will get trapped there, and completely leak out of the connected component.
+In this naive form, probably **no**, because there are nodes with no way out, so r will get trapped there, and completely leak out of the connected component.
 The "dead end" problem.

-> For the matrix, the behavior is not defined as you cannot delete 0 by d_out.
-If you keep all these rows as 0, they'll just disappear completely; if you put a 1 on the diagonal, to reflect that random walkers stay there forever, they will stay there forever, with different (but uninteresting) r_i values.
+For an arbitrary matrix A, the behavior is not defined as you cannot do D⁻¹ if some d_out=0.
+The matching rows of A are also all 0, so at first glance it feels like we should just agree what is 0/0, but actually there's no good straightforward solution here.
+If you keep all these rows as 0, everything that gets into this node will get multiplied by 0, and thus disappear completely, "leaking out" of the system.
+If you put a 1 on the diagonal, to reflect that random walkers stay there forever, they will indeed stay there forever, with different (but probably uninteresting) r_i values.

-And the same situation will happen in cycles (aka "Spider trap" problem) that will serve as similar "final endpoints" (just a cycle instead of a loop).
+And actually, a very similar situation will happen in cycles (aka "Spider trap" problem) that will serve as similar "final endpoints" (just a cycle instead of a loop).

 **How to solve it?** Make everything leak just a little bit by adding "random teleportation".
 With probability 1-β (typically ~0.1, aka $β=0.9$), a random walker disappears and gets "teleported" to a random node in the web.
 Or if you think in terms of flows, $(1-β)r_i$ of flow is consumed from every point, and a constant flow of $(1-β)/N$ is also injected injected in every point (where N is the number of nodes).